Falcon2749/login-system/README.md

 # Login system.
 Spring Security
-Login system with email veryfication and some other db functionality
+Login system with email veryfication and some other basic db functionality